sassoftware/ci360-extensions/README.md

 Prerequisites vary between integration assets included here, and are listed in detail for each in the respecitive sub-folders.
 But some of the prerequisites include:
 - Amazon Web Service account with access to Lambda and API Gateway service
 - Microsoft Azure account with access to Functions and other Azure services
-- Java 1.8 or newer
+- Java 8 or newer for 23.07 release or earlier, Java 11 or newer for 23.08 release or later
 - Python 3.7 or newer

 ## Installation